Do Go On - 345 - Dame Julie Andrews

 so it felt like a risk to take this opportunity.

-But she did it, and The Boyfriend was a hit.
+But she did it, and the boyfriend was a hit.

 Critics called her the standout of the show.

-She played Polly Brown for a year, and towards the end of that year,
+She played Polly Brown for a year,

-she was approached to audition for the role of Eliza Doolittle
+she was approached to audition for the role of Eliza Doolittle in My Fair Lady.

 How wonderful.
-How wonderful.

 I had nothing else.

-I was like, I don't have a second quote.
+I was like, I don't have.

-solely with Andrews, where they hammered through each scene.
+spent 48 consecutive hours solely with Andrews, where they hammered through each scene.

+Is there words?
 Andrews later stated that the good man had stripped my feelings bare,

-moulded, kneaded and helped me become the character of Eliza
+molded, needed, and helped me become the character of Eliza and made her part of my soul.

-He didn't let her leave the theatre for 48 hours.
+So he didn't let her leave the theatre for 48 hours.

 48 hours.

-To Rogers and Hammerstein?
+to Rogers and Hammerstein?

 Yes.